HLFS Ursprung: Events

-The "Umweltzeichen" is a certificate which is commissioned by the Federal Ministry of Agriculture and Ministry of Education.
+The "Umweltzeichen" is a certificate that is commissioned by the Federal Ministry of Agriculture and the Ministry of Education.
 The HLFS Ursprung in particular has environmental and social responsibility.

-The label for schools is not only just about the eco-standard for the school building or the development of a waste management concept, but also to the quality of the learning culture, valuing the social climate at school and the promotion of students’health.
+The label for schools is not only just about the eco-standard for the school building or the development of a waste management concept but also about the quality of the learning culture, valuing the social climate at school, and the promotion of student's health.

 In the kitchen, for example, the food has to be organic, and there is a big animal-welfare priority.
 The school has to do without chemicals, so cleaners, for instance, are replaced with environmentally-friendly products.